cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!

-We serve the best coffee in town. ☕
+We serve the best coffee in town and a variety of delicious pastries.
+Check out our menu below:

 ## Menu
 - Espresso